5 ways running benefits health

 2. Strengthens muscles

 Running strengthens your muscles.
-Even though running is primarily an aerobic activity, you still use a variety of muscles which will increase their strength, tone and endurance.
+Even though running is primarily an aerobic activity, you still use a variety of muscles which will increase in their strength, tone and endurance.
 Running is an effective core workout, as it works and tones the muscles of your torso, the muscles from your pelvis to the shoulder and the abdominal, lower back, pelvis and hip muscles, to keep your spine aligned as you run.

 3. Improves mood